 Also don’t overload you bag with books.
 I’ve been guilty of that myself. there are many second hand bookshops in Southeast Asia as well as other travellers how are up for swapping.
 So only take ones you don’t need to keep, and make sure you get rid of them once you’ve finished reading.
 Yes, you could of course take an e-reader, but bear in mind you might not always be able to charge it.

 Normally when I’m on a trip I try and cram loads of stuff in, to really maximise my time.
-But when your travelling for months at a time this can be exhausting.
+But when you are travelling for months at a time this can be exhausting.
 So make sure you have some time to relax, without any pressure on yourself to do things.
 This might mean spending some time in a hammock with a book or staying in bed with Netflix.
 Whatever it is, don’t feel guilty about it, your body and mid will appreciate the break.

 You might think it strange that my Southeast Asia backpacking tips advises you to watch Netflix, but honestly if you push yourself too hard then you will get burnt out.
 Its good to recharge now and then, so you can enjoy your exploring more.